larry273/Intermod/README.md

 # Intermodulation-Calculation
-Intermodulation calculation source code for up to 11th order products
+Intermodulation calculation source code for up to 11th order products.
+Wrapped in an interface made in Qt5